 Now, with that out of the way, let’s get back to the question: Do we choose what we believe?
 On the surface, it might seem so.
 I, however, don’t think that’s the case.
 Let me explain…

-Why our beliefs cannot be our choice
+Free will and belief: why our beliefs cannot be our choice

 Growing up, I never decided to be Christian.
 I was born in a predominantly Christian country, to a (sort of) Christian family.
 As a child, before I had enough experience to question, everything the adults in my life told me, I accepted as fact… as children typically do.
 It would be hard to argue that the belief formation of children is something children control of their own free will.
 Our religious faith is, for all intents and purposes, predetermined.

 After attending a regular public school from kindergarten through second grade, I went to a Christian school for the remainder of my elementary and middle-school education.
 That, also, was not my choice.